 If the rate is set to jump after a trial period, will you be able to have it all paid off before the rates jump up?
 If not, what will the rates jump up to?
 Take the time and do the math.

-Calculate how much you’ll be able to pay off during the trial period, what your payments will look like once rates jump up, and what it will cost in the long run to get it all paid off.
+Calculate how much you’ll be able to pay off during the trial period, what your payments will look like once rates jump up, and what it will cost in the long-term to get it all paid off.
 If the numbers are greater than what they were before, it’s probably best to keep things status quo.

 Debt consolidation programs you should avoid:

-Some people turn to alternative ways to pay off their debt.
+Some people turn to alternative ways to pay off debt.
 The most popular ones are getting a home equity loan or a 401(k) loan.
 However, these are not recommended.

 A home equity loan involves taking out a loan that is secured by whatever equity you have in your home.
 The problem with doing this is that you are putting yourself at more risk.
 Here’s an abbreviated list of all the cons associated with a home equity loan: